snaplet/docs-old/docs/05-guides/visual-studio-code-extension.md

 ### **Step 5: Configure Your Development Environment**

+1. Tag your snapshots with `main` from within Snaplet Cloud. *NB: Snapshots must have the `main` tag in order to have a preview database automatically created for the extension.*
-1. Go to your active project workspace.
+2. Go to your active project workspace.
-2. Change your local development database environment variable to point to **`postgresql://snaplet@localhost:2345/snaplet`**.
+3. Change your local development database environment variable to point to **`postgresql://snaplet@localhost:2345/snaplet`**.

 You're all done.
 Your Snaplet VSCE is now configured, and your local database will automatically branch when you switch branches in your code.